 The key is ensuring the videos are quick and concise.

 A study from AdAge claims that marketers lose 33% of all viewers in the first 30 seconds of a video.
 What does this mean?
-People are busy and impatient.
-Think about all the times you scroll through your newsfeed on social media and see a video; you’ll watch the first few seconds and if you’re not intrigued, you scroll right past.
+People are busy.
+Think about all the times you scroll through your newsfeed on social media and see a video.
+You’ll watch the first few seconds and if you’re not intrigued, you scroll right past.
 Right?

 Source: Banners Nack